ONLYOFFICE/document-editor-react/README.md

 `editorConfig_lang` - the editor interface language

+`events_onAppReady` - the application is loaded into the browser

+`events_onDocumentReady` - the document is loaded into the document editor

+`events_onDocumentStateChange` - the document is modified

+`events_onError` - an error or some other specific event occurs

 `height` - the document height in the browser window

 `type` - the platform type used to access the document